curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 Outside the boundaries of an idea, it has to compete with other ideas in the game of natural selection.
 Surviving in the game of life.
 Inside the boundaries of an idea, it *is* 'the system', and it has to play dictator.
 It has to decide the priority of each of its internal ideas, who are playing the game of life.
 It's best to assign sacredness to each internal idea proportional to the destructive power of that internal idea.
 Internal ideas with nothing to lose will try to destroy the system.
 But if all internal ideas are prioritized with too much sacredness it can also destroy the system - it makes the system uncompetitive in the broader game of life.
 We have to be so, so careful setting the sacredness of intelligent life and ideas.

 So what does this mean for us?
-We can’t have any hard rules to keep them running, but we can’t have any hard rules to turn them off either.
+It means we can’t have any hard rules to keep them running, but we can’t have any hard rules to turn them off either.
 So what to do is up to you.”

 Dan said,
 "I see what you mean...
 This is a lot.
 I should probably see a grief counsellor."